c2hm/CampUS/Code/Python controller/ReadMe.md

     Bug:
-        Prevent the user to press any button while sending information Prevent the user to enter letter in the txt input
+        Prevent the user to press any button while sending information Prevent the user to enter letter in the text input Always open the automatic page when the code is run